Aditya-Asthana/ai-agentic-bootcamp-vz/Supervisor_Instructions_v2.md

       ![alt text](images/wxo_agent9.png)
       ![alt text](images/wxo_agent10.png)

-   - Lastly add instructions to the Communicaitons Agent
+   - Lastly add instructions to the Communications Agent
      1. Scroll down to the **Behavior** section and add the following instructions.
       ```
       - Your response **must strictly follow this format** when asked to draft an email: